-Michael McGlade is a creative copywriter and editor specialised in designing narrative journeys for digital and print media.
+Michael McGlade is a Creative Lead and Editor specialised in threading narrative journeys for digital and print media.

-Michael McGlade is an Irish copywriter and editor living in Belfast.
+Michael McGlade is an Irish Creative Lead and Editor living in Belfast.
 He’s a creative writer specialising in designing narrative journeys for digital and print media.
-He is also an accomplished award-winning fiction writer, editor and journalist.
+His top-notch creative and ideas lead campaigns.
+And he’s an accomplished award-winning fiction writer, digital producer and journalist.

 Michael grew up in an Irish farmhouse where the leaky roof didn’t bother him as much as the fear of electrocution from the nightly scramble for prime position beneath the “chicken lamp,” the only source of heating in the house – a large infrared heat lamp more commonly used for poultry.

 His seminal influences were Darwin’s “Survival Of The Fattest” and a morbid belief that “undying love” meant you had a soft-spot for zombies.
 Never allowing these misapprehensions to hold him back from success, he understood that nothing is as clear as the illegible comprehensibility of the modern world.

 Discovering that in other countries it didn’t rain as much as it did in Ireland, Michael jobbed his way around the world working as a nail sharpener, fortune cookie writer, chimney sweep, cow hoof trimmer, and carney.